Corebridge Financial, Inc. research snapshot

 investment Certainty

 Medium.
-The retirement franchise and capital-return engine are visible, but investment certainty depends on Equitable deal closing, integration quality, spread income durability, and whether GAAP marks keep distorting reported book and earnings.
+The stockholder vote removed one major approval risk, but investment certainty still depends on closing and integration, spread income durability, credit performance in the private debt and BDC books, and whether GAAP marks keep distorting reported book value and earnings.

 Quick verdict table